MicrosoftDocs/azure-reference-other/studio-module-reference/train-model.md

 ## Module overview

-This article describes how to use the **Train Model** module in Azure Machine Learning Studio (classic) to train a classification or regression model.
+This article describes how to use the **Train Model** module in Machine Learning Studio (classic) to train a classification or regression model.
 Training takes place after you have defined a model and set its parameters, and requires tagged data.
 You can also use **Train Model** to retrain an existing model with new data.

 ### How the training process works

-In Azure Machine Learning, creating and using a machine learning model is typically a three-step process.
+In Machine Learning, creating and using a machine learning model is typically a three-step process.

 1. You configure a model, by choosing a particular type of algorithm, and defining its parameters or hyperparameters.
 Choose any of the following model types: